Vieloooo/r1cs-tutorial/simple-payments/README.md

 ## Code walk-through

 To get an overview of important data structures as well as their associated methods, run `cargo doc --open --no-deps`.

+# Notes
+- All leaves are transparent to all users

+# Read Progress
+-  `account.rs`: Just declare `account` object, which saving `pk, sk`
+- `lib:rs`: declare all the mod used in this crate, including an external crate
+- `signature`: provie keygen, sign and verify interface
+    - In `mod.rs`: This mod define a std signuatre trait, and the test for this trait
+    - In `constraint.rs`: This mod defines the std signature for r1cs system,
+    - `Schnorr`: implementation folder for the above traits.
+        - `mod.rs`: stand cryptography implementation(without using snark) for schnorr
+        -
+- `ledger:rs`: the whole project only using R1CS circuit to execute some verification jobs.  we can validate some witness and input using this constraints.